-Past performance on previous awards may be in an indicator in this review process.
+Past performance on previous awards may be an indicator in this review process.
 Financial and programmatic performance factors may be included in the past performance review.

-Absent explicit statutory authorization or written delegation of authority to the contrary, all final award decisions will be made by the Director of the COPS Office, who may also give consideration to factors including, but not limited to, underserved populations, population served, geographic diversity, strategic priorities, past performance, risk, and available funding when making awards.
+Absent explicit statutory authorization or written delegation of authority to the contrary, all final award decisions will be made by the Director of the COPS Office, who may also give consideration to factors including underserved populations, population served, geographic diversity, strategic priorities, past performance, risk, available funding when making awards, and other factors.